talkjs/tutorials/README.md

 - Clone the repo and make a new branch for your tutorial.
 - Add your tutorial to a new folder.
 - Write tutorials in Markdown – refer to Ghost's [reference guide](https://ghost.org/help/using-markdown/) for details.
 - Add images and GIFs to the same folder.
-They'll need to be wrapped in some custom HTML to display correctly in our editor, so paste this snippet in where you want the image to appear and fill out the captions and alt text.
+They'll need to be wrapped in some custom HTML to display correctly in Ghost, so paste this snippet in where you want the image to appear and fill out the captions and alt text.
 We'll add the image URL when we upload the tutorial.
   ```html
   <figure class="kg-image-card">
     <img class="kg-image" src="<URL>" alt="<ALT>"/>